Notice to our customers:

 ****** Update: As of April 4/8/21, all our staff have been vaccinated. ******

 With respect to the present conditions of Covid-19, Silent Wake will be implementing temporary guidelines and/or limitations to our services.
 Placing these additional precautions within our program’s protocol will meet or exceed local and federal guidelines.
 The following changes are designed to be flexible and additional limitations may be applied, as needed.
+We continuously monitor current CDC guidelines, and adhere to the most healthy option.

 The steps listed below are to seriously decrease risks associated with the possibility contracting/transmitting the Covid-19 virus.
 Maintaining proper distancing (on and off the water), limiting human touch, and disinfecting company owned gear – are steps in which we can control.